Rebecca Dix

 R v Misick and others Turks and Caicos Islands (2010-2015)

-Instructed by the Foreign Commonwealth Office with leading King’s Counsel, advising on the investigation and prosecution into allegations of large scale corruption, bribery, fraud and money laundering offences against seven former members of the Cabinet, foreign investors and local attorneys into alleged corrupt land allocations for the development high end hotel resorts spanning six years of alleged corruption.
+Instructed by the Foreign Commonwealth Office with leading King’s Counsel, advising on the investigation and prosecution into allegations of multi-million dollar corruption, bribery, fraud and money laundering offences against seven former members of the Cabinet, foreign investors and local attorneys into alleged corrupt land allocations for the development high end hotel resorts spanning six years of alleged corruption.

 R v Santheepan and others Central Criminal Court (2014)